How Can Predictive Analytics be Used in Business?

 An example of this is the accurate prediction of power demand within the electric industry.
 As forecast accuracy gets better, this means that companies have better information which they can use to decide the best thing to do.

 With risk assessment, companies can analyze the likely problems that are facing in real-time.
-There’s just one goal to Predictive analytics in business analytics, and it is in building decision support systems that can estimate the company’s profitable operations with some degree of certainty.
+There’s just one goal to predictive analytics in business analytics, and it is in building decision support systems that can estimate the company’s profitable operations with some degree of certainty.

 The term risk assessment might have different meanings to different people.
 It is possible to evaluate a customer or a company’s risk, and so on.
 When it comes to the client, some of the data that the risk assessment might analyze are: